Home Resources Accelerators

 Riyadh, Saudi Arabia

-Saudi Ministry of Health + BioLabs program; aligned with Vision 2030 National Biotechnology Strategy
+Saudi Ministry of Health + BioLabs; aligned with Vision 2030 National Biotechnology Strategy.

 Biotech · Healthtech · MoH